research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/02-configurations.md

   - `enabled`: The feedback button can be enabled.
   - `host_label`: Used in the body of message to indicate app name
   - `url`: The `url` value is actually the email.
-  - `issues_page_url`: There is also a link to Github issues page if the user wants to create an GitHub issue concerning his/her feedback.
+  - `issues_page_url`: There is also a link to GitHub issues page if the user wants to create an GitHub issue concerning his/her feedback.
 - `login_info_url`: the link to getting access documentation shown in the "Sign in with" modal.
 It is relevant only if you use more than one authentication provider.
 If you use only one authentication provider "Sign in with" modal is not used, instead the user is directly redirected to authentication page.
 - `terms_of_service_url`: the link to your Terms of Service page.
 Used on the user profile page to let user accept the terms of service
 - `privacy_statement_url`: the link to your privacy statement page.
 Used on the user profile page to let user accept the privacy statement.